neerjathakkar/academic-kickstart/content/post/why_phd.md

 *Neerja Thakkar graduated from Dartmouth in 2019 with a BA in Computer Science and Mathematics.
 For the past year, she was doing computational photography research in Spain on a Fulbright research scholarship, and in Fall 2020 she will be starting her PhD in EECS at UC Berkeley.*

-It's one thing to figure out how to position yourself and apply for a PhD program, but deciding that you actually want a PhD is an entirely different process.
-In this post, I want to walk through the aspects of my academic journey in college that made me feel confident in my decision to pursue a PhD in computer science.
+It's one thing to figure out how to position yourself and apply for a PhD program, but actually deciding that you want a PhD is an entirely different process.
+In this post, I'm going to walk through the aspects of my academic journey in college that made me feel confident in my decision to pursue a PhD in computer science.
 Before I dive in, I want to make it clear that a PhD is at its core about research.
 Therefore, this post will center on why I decided to go after a research career.

 **My Journey**

 As a freshman, I discovered computer science for the first time.
 I knew the field existed and it sounded vaguely interesting to me, but it wasn't until I took CS1 and went through the process of solving problems with code that I realized I really liked it.
-I was vaguely pre-med throughout my first year, and held onto that even though I liked CS more because I felt like I was excelling in my pre-med classes but didn't have faith in my CS abilities.
+I was vaguely pre-med throughout my first year, and stuck with it even though I liked CS more because I felt like I was excelling in my pre-med classes but didn't have faith in my CS abilities.

 My freshman summer both gave me some self-confidence and made me truly think about the concept of a PhD for the first time.
 I interned as a software engineer in a data science lab along with 3 math and computer science PhD students.
 My project on parsing data made me see that I was capable of accomplishing a coding task I was given in the real world, but I also realized that it wasn't very interesting to me compared to the research projects my fellow interns were working on.
 Trying to solve research problems as opposed to engineering problems was much more exciting to me.
 I also talked to some other teams in the company who were working on exciting technologies such as those that enable self-driving cars, and I realized there was so much cool stuff I could do within computer science besides just parsing data.
 However, I realized I would need a PhD to tackle most of the questions I wanted to.
 PhD or no PhD, my coworkers biggest piece of advice was to take a lot of math.